adileone/AWS-CloudFormation-and-Lambda/README.md

-## AWS-CloudFormation
+## AWS-CloudFormation and Lambda functions

-This repository contains a collaboration of general and specific Amazon Web Services CloudFormation Template Examples.
+This repository contains a collaboration of general and specific Amazon Web Services CloudFormation Template and Lambda functions.